Beriberi: Overview, Causes, Symptoms, Treatments, Topics

 Beri beri is caused due to vitamin B1 deficiency that affects the nervous as well as cardiovascular systems of our body.
 It is found in different forms and each symptom has potentially life-threatening conditions.

-• The general symptoms of beriberi include soreness, numbness, mental disorders, weight loss, a regular heartbeat and an increase in pyruvic acid levels.
+• The general symptoms of beriberi include soreness, numbness, mental disorders, weight loss, and an increase in pyruvic acid levels.

 • In dry beriberi, there is a fact on peripherals which leads to paralysis problems in walking and also cognitive difficulties.